ss16118/wacc-language-support/README.md

 ### 2.0.0 2020/2/7 [Major Update]
 This extension now takes advantage of the WACC compiler to correctly identify scopes.
-It is now able to recognize unused variables and multiple definition of the same variable in different scopes.
+It is now able to recognize unused variables and multiple definitions of the same variable in different scopes.

-__More diagnostic features will be released in the near future__
+### 2.1.0 2020/3/4 [Major Update]
+The extension now catches most of the syntactic and semantic errors while writing a WACC program.
+It has to be noted that the messages prompted for syntactic errors might not be very informative since they are taken simply from ANTLR.

+__A full WACC compiler will soon be added to the extension__